This information is of a general nature and should not be used to meet the legal requirements of a Development Application.

 The distinction between levels is not in rank, it is in context.
 Local items are of relevance locally and valued locally.
 They are identified and under the guardianship of Camden Council.
 State items are of relevance and value to the people of NSW.
-They are under the guardianship of both Council and the Heritage Branch of the NSW Office of Environment and Heritage.
+They are under the guardianship of both Council and the NSW Office of Environment and Heritage.

 A property is a heritage item if it is:

 - Listed in Schedule 5 of the Camden LEP 2010 or shown on the Heritage Conservation Maps of the LEP.

 - Listed under the State Environmental Planning Policy (Sydney Region Growth Centres) as follows:

 - Denbigh homestead: http://www.legislation.nsw.gov.au/#/view/EPI/2006/418/app1 - Appendix 1 Oran Park and Turner Road Precinct Plan - Schedule 5 Environmental Heritag

 Denbigh is mapped on the South West Growth Centre Heritage Maps HER003 and 004

 - Oran Park House, heritage items in Leppington and North Leppington: http://www.legislation.nsw.gov.au/#/view/EPI/2006/418/app9 – Appendix 9 Camden Growth Centres Precinct Plan - Schedule 5 Environmental Heritag

 Oran Park is mapped on the South West Growth Centre Heritage Maps HER004 and HER 009